 Residency@TCSJ

-If you're interested in becoming a teacher and have a bachelor's degree, TCSJ's one-year preliminary teaching credential program might be a good option for you.
-This program allows you to work alongside a mentor teacher for 3-5 days per week throughout an entire school year, giving you the opportunity to gain valuable hands-on experience in the classroom.
-In addition to working with a mentor teacher, you'll also need to complete credential classes in-person at TCSJ's Stockton campus on Monday and Thursday evenings.
+Residency@TCSJ is a one-year teacher residency program that allows you to learn alongside a mentor teacher throughout an entire school year, giving you the opportunity to gain valuable hands-on experience in the classroom.
+In addition to shadowing a mentor teacher, you'll also need to complete credential classes two evenings per week (online or in-person).

 CLICK ON A TAB TO LEARN MORE

-• Bachelor’s Degree of Higher from a regionally accredited institution
+• Bachelor’s Degree or higher from a regionally accredited institution

 • Evidence of continuous progress toward meeting subject matter competency (registration for the CSET, submitting coursework evaluation, appropriate degree match, completion of subject matter program)